Regional office markets in Poland – May 2021

 JLL is pleased to present the latest report analysing regional office markets in Poland.

 An increase in office sublease space has emerged as a key trend following the outbreak of the Covid-19 pandemic as companies sought to mitigate its effects on their real estate portfolio.
-Out of the approx. 150,000 m² available for sublease in major office markets outside Warsaw, 30% is located in Wrocław, followed by Kraków and the Tri-City (with 23% and 22% respectively).
-Such offers vary from less than 100 m² up to approx. 11,000 m².
+Out of the approx. 167,000 m² available for sublease outside of Warsaw, 28% is available in Wrocław, followed by Kraków and Tri-City (with 25% and 20% respectively).
+Sublease options range from less than 100 m² up to approx.11,000 m².
 Therefore, both small and large companies can opt for this solution.